TheOdinProject/curriculum/nodeJS/express/routing.md

 });
 ```

-In order for our `GET /messages` route to match the `/messages` route, we will need to reverse the order our routes are defined.
+In order for our `GET /messages` request to match the `/messages` route, we will need to reverse the order our routes are defined.
 Doing so will prevent it from reaching the `*` route, as it will match the `/messages` route first.

 </div>